manoharvhr/PYNQ-Torch/SampleRNN/README.md

 In general, we identified two kernels to be accelerated.
 First of which was the matrix multiplication found within GRUs whereas, the second was weight normalisation.

+The folder is organised as follows: For the two kernels, there are separate folders each containing the Vivado and Vivado HLS files, overlay files, and python files from the PyTorch library where the accelerators are to be embedded.

 ## PyTorch v0.4.1
 In order to test the work presented here, PyTorch v0.4.1 must be used.
 To port this, the steps from the **PyTorch Installation** folder can be followed up until the git repository is being cloned.
 From there, the following steps have to be used instead: